What I thought was perhaps a retinal detachment turned out to be much less serious. I wish I had known the facts I will share with you.

 Eye Floaters in General and How to Live with Them

 Floaters are nothing but tiny bits of protein floating about in the gel of your eye.
 They cast shadows on your retina as they float, creating small dots and squiggles in your vision.
 They come in various shapes and sizes.
-Some are strands that are thread-like, and you can likely see through them.
-Some are black or gray dots, some are circles, some are cobwebby.
+Some strands are thread-like, and you can likely see through them.
+Some are black or gray dots.
+Others are circles or appear cobwebby.
 When you try to look at them, they go away.

-I hope this article is helpful and helps allay any concern you might have if you have symptoms similar to mine.
+I hope this article is helpful and helps allay any concerns you might have if you have symptoms similar to mine.
 I still would likely go to get things checked out, even knowing what I know, but I would be pretty sure it was something normal and harmless.
-Our eyes are so precious, we must never take chances with them.
+Our eyes are so precious; we must never take chances with them.

 My primary care physician told me once, "The more you know, the less you worry."
 I think it's true.
-It's why I write about any health challenge I have, to make the path a bit easier for others.
+That's why I write about any health challenge I have—to make the path a bit easier for others.
 I'm not a doctor.
 This entire article is written only to describe my own experience and perhaps spread some knowledge.
 With anything involving the eyes, it's always best to get checked by a professional.
-Take care of your eyes; they are our window to the world around us.
+Take care of your eyes; they are our windows to the world around us.